benrutt99/YelpCamp/README.md

-# YelpCamp
+# Welcome to YelpCamp

-Welcome to my campsite website!
-You can view campsites to stay at or create your own!
+This website was as a final project for Colt Steele's Web Developer Bootcamp.

-This project was built with a complete front and backend.
+This project was built with vanilla javascript.

+Tools used:
+-Bootstrap
+-EJS templates
+-Express
+-Passport
+-MongoDB and Mongoose
+-JOI
+-Cloudinary
+-Mapbox